ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 correctly guess that I prefer types, but I write tests (albeit for different purposes) either way.

-Proponents of dynamic languages<sup>[1](#footnote1)</sup> have learned to solve problems in ways that can only be checked with tests, and this particular style of problem solving is one of the fundamental disconnects between the types and NoTypes crowds.
+Proponents of dynamic languages<sup>[1](#footnote1)</sup> are frequently taught to solve problems in ways that can only be checked with tests, and this particular style of problem solving is one of the fundamental disconnects between the types and NoTypes crowds.
 Ask one of these people (including me!) how often they've had to write extra unit tests to make up for the lack of a good type system, and you're likely to be met with a confused look and a "why, never!"

 It's true that you won't find many tests in Python or JavaScript where the programmers are explicitly inspecting the types of objects and secretly wishing